SQLAlchemy 2.0 Documentation

 with theunique=True

-flag set.Oracle creates an implicit index for the primary key of a table; this index is excluded from all index results.
+flag set.Oracle Database creates an implicit index for the primary key of a table; this index is excluded from all index results.

 the list of columns reflected for an index will not include column names that start with SYS_NC.